Interleukin-25

 This section has been translated automatically.

-Interleukins (from Latin/Greek inter = between; leukos = white; kinein = to move) is the name given to a group of endogenous, short-chain regulatory proteins (cytokines) of the immune system (IL1-IL38).
-Interleukins are mediators for induction, progression, and control of T cell-mediated cytotoxic immune responses as well as B cell activation (antibody production).
-They are predominantly produced and secreted by stimulated leukocytes, monocytes and macrophages.
-To date, about 38 different interleukins have been clearly identified.
-Each cytokine of the interleukin group is nomenclatorically assigned a number for its classification (IL-1 to IL-38).
+Interleukins (from Latin/Greek inter = between; leukos = white; kinein = to move) are a group of endogenous, short-chain regulatory proteins (cytokines) of the immune system (IL1-IL38).
+Interleukins are mediators for the induction, progression and control of T-cell-mediated cytotoxic immune reactions and B-cell activation (antibody production).
+They are mainly produced and secreted by stimulated leukocytes, monocytes and macrophages.
+To date, around 38 different interleukins have been clearly identified.
+Each cytokine of the interleukin group is assigned a nomenclatural number for its classification (IL-1 to IL-38).

 Some structurally related substances have been grouped into families.
-Their members often have a similar function or participate in the fine regulation of immune responses, for example, by regulating the synthesis of related interleukins.
-Interleukin-25 is a pro-inflammatory cytokine that belongs to the interleukin-17 family along with interleukins IL-17, IL-21, and IL-22.
+Their members often have a similar function or are involved in the fine regulation of immune reactions, for example by regulating the synthesis of related interleukins.
+Interleukin-25 is a pro-inflammatory cytokine that belongs to the interleukin-17 family together with the interleukins IL-17, IL-21 and IL-22.
 Interleukin-25 binds to its receptor IL-25R.

 Interleukin-25 belongs to the interleukin-17 family.
-It is homologous to IL- 17E and influences immunological processes of Th2 immunity (see below Interleukin-17).
-Both cytokines are ligands for the cytokine receptor IL-17RB.
-IL-25 induces the expression of other cytokines, such as IL-4, IL-5, IL-8 and IL-13.
+It is homologous to IL-17E and influences immunological processes of Th2 immunity (see interleukin-17 below).
+Both cytokines are ligands for the cytokine receptor IL17RB.
+IL-25 induces the expression of other cytokines, such as IL4, IL5, IL8 and IL13.

-The cytokine is produced and secreted by type 2 helper T cells, mast cells, and eosinophilic granulocytes.
-Its expression can be induced by allergens as well as helminthic parasites.
+The cytokine is produced and secreted by type 2 helper T cells, mast cells and eosinophil granulocytes.
+Its expression can be induced by allergens, including helminthic parasites.

 General information